We gave 146 billion dollars in aid last year, but we gave less than one per cent of that money to local initiatives

 ”The whole nine yards”

-He also changed the law in Syria to set up his own sports projects.
+He set up now locally owned projects across the MENA region.
 These projects helped refugees, abused women, kids with cancer and put an art form created by slaves in Brazil on the map as a humanitarian globally.

 Oh, now he reckons he will change the aid system so local people get more of the $$$.